 Elvis and not as in Costello.
 (Although he’s pretty good too).
-No, Elvis Presley the first and only King of rock and Roll.
+No, Elvis Presley the first and only King of Rock and Roll.
 He may be long gone (or is he?) but his shadow is still widely cast in Memphis.
-His home called Graceland is on Elvis Presley boulevard and is the second most widely visited home in the country, second only to the Whitehouse.
+His home called Graceland is on Elvis Presley Boulevard and is the second most commonly visited home in the country, second only to the Whitehouse.

 I was shocked at how much of the mansion I had to myself.
-Sure, it was a weekday in wintertime but there wasn’t really anyone else there.
-I got to stroll at my own, slow pace which meant I got to drink in the jungle room in all it’s glory.
-I had a headset which described all the rooms.
+Sure, it was a weekday in wintertime, but there wasn’t really anyone else there.
+I got to stroll at my own, slow pace which meant I got to drink in the jungle room in all its glory.
+I had a headset which described all the places.
 The recording on the headset said kept saying ” Please step aside so others can see” and I was the only one in the room.
 I thought that was quite funny.

 I saved the grave-site for the end of my visit.
-Elvis rest next to his parents at a tiny outdoor chapel beside his swimming pool.
-As I approached the grave I saw a woman standing next to his graveside weeping.
-I didn’t approach but held my ground a respectable distance away to allow her to have her moment.
+Elvis rests next to his parents at a tiny outdoor chapel beside his swimming pool.
+As I approached the grave, I saw a woman standing next to his graveside weeping.
+I didn’t contact but held my ground a respectable distance away to allow her to have her moment.
 She pulled a card out of her coat pocket and set it on his grave and walked away.
-I walked to the grave and looked down at the card.
+I walked over and looked down at the card.
 I was curious as to what it said.
-The card simply said “Always on my mind” (the name of one of his hits).
-I’d be lying if i didn’t say it made me tear up a bit myself.
+The card just said “Always on my mind” (the name of one of his hits).
+I’d be lying if I didn’t say it made me tear up a bit myself.

 Rock and Roll may have been conceived in the juke joints of the Mississippi, but it was born in Memphis and the delivery room Sun Studios.
-Hope i didn’t belabor that analogy too much (pun intended).
+Hope I didn’t belabor that analogy too much (pun intended).
 Sun Studios is just a few blocks away from Graceland.
 They even offer a free shuttle.
 The prices are much less marquee than Graceland at 14.00 for about an hour guided tour.
-The young lady that gave the tour I took was an extra in the movie “Walk the line’ about Sun alum Johnny Cash.
+The young lady who was the guide was an extra in the movie “Walk the line’ about Sun alum Johnny Cash.
 She had some great stories about her time on set.